Intensive, consultation-based résumé writing:

 read the details

-When I’ve had your OK, I’ll do the final round of review and quality control, format the plain-text version of your résumé, create the LinkedIn profile, if you’ve ordered one, and put together the final package.…
+When I’ve had your OK, I’ll do the final round of review and quality control, format the plain-text version of your résumé, create the LinkedIn profile and/or letters, if you’ve ordered them, and put together the final package.

 Tour Top